Femoral nerve

 The femoral nerve is a nerve in the thigh that supplies skin on the upper thigh and inner leg, and the muscles that extend the knee.
+It is the largest branch of the lumbar plexus.

 Structure

 The femoral nerve is the major nerve supplying the anterior compartment of the thigh.
 It is the largest branch of the lumbar plexus, and arises from the dorsal divisions of the ventral rami of the second, third, and fourth lumbar nerves (L2, L3, and L4).

 The nerve enters Scarpa's triangle by passing beneath the inguinal ligament, just lateral to the femoral artery.
 In the thigh, the nerve lies in a groove between iliacus muscle and psoas major muscle, outside the femoral sheath, and lateral to the femoral artery.
 After a short course of about 4 cm in the thigh, the nerve is divided into anterior and posterior divisions, separated by lateral femoral circumflex artery.
 The branches are shown below: